Holiday Traditions Co-Parents Can Celebrate Together, Yet Apart

 Holiday gatherings

-Holiday gatherings are tricky.
-While you and your ex may be brave souls with boundaries of steel who can still get together for the holidays post-divorce, such a gathering isn’t always possible.
-Instead, many parents opt for an alternate-year approach.
-For example, you have the kids on Christmas morning the odd-numbered years, and your spouse has them the even-numbered years.
+For example, you have the kids on Christmas morning during odd-numbered years, and your spouse has them the even-numbered years.
 Or, you might split the holidays another way.
-You get them for Halloween and Thanksgiving this year, and your spouse gets them for Christmas eve and morning.
+You get them for Halloween and Thanksgiving this year, and your spouse gets them for Christmas Eve and morning.

-Still other parents split holidays into morning and evening time slots, so the kids have special time with each parent during a single day, and family traditions can be enjoyed with both parents and extended family members.
+Still, other parents split holidays into morning and evening time slots, so the kids have special time with each parent during a single day, and family traditions can be enjoyed with both parents and extended family members.

 If you’re planning to gather this holiday season, remember that your children’s well-being is your top concern.
 You want them to feel the joy of the occasion, not the stress.
 So, do what works best for all involved … not what you feel you “should” do.